Healthcare Professionals' Foundation of Louisiana

 In addition, we encourage self referrals.
 If you are in need of assistance please do not hesitate to call.
 Any professional who has not been treated or monitored previously can be a participant in the HPFL PHP confidentially.

-Concerns for which we receive referrals include, but are not limited to the following:
+Concerns for which referrals are received include, but are not limited to the following:

 Being under the influence of mood altering substances while in the workplace.